-Expenses and equipment for working from home
+Expenses and equipment

 You should consider any extra costs employees might have when working from home.
 Discuss who will pay these costs with employees and their representatives.

 Common expenses include paying for equipment.

 Your staff might need equipment and technology to work from home.
 Having the right equipment can help avoid stress.

 You should regularly review how equipment and technology is working, and agree with your staff and their representatives:

 - what's needed to do the job – for example, a reliable and secure internet connection, or a suitable desk and chair